-We have investigated the application of the supervisory control theory to enforce the modal specification of a service on a given plant automaton.
+In this paper, we have investigated the application of the supervisory control theory to enforce the modal specification of a service on a given plant automaton.
 We have established that this control problem has at most one solution and that this solution can be represented as a finite state supervisor.
 Finally, we have shown how to compute this supervisor.
-The point made in the paper is that, under a mild adaptation (dealing jointly with controllability and modal consistency), Ramadge and Wonham's theory and algorithms of supervisory control under partial observation extend smoothly to specifications more expressive than language specifications.
-The control synthesis algorithm stays linear in the size of the modal specification (but exponential in the size of the plant due to partial observation).
-The control synthesis problem is EXP-TIME complete in the size of formulas for CTL and μ -calculus and doubly EXP-TIME complete for CTL [7], but it is not clear that our algorithm does better in practice.
 In this paper, we have made the assumption that the set of events that are observed by the controller is the set of events involved in the modal specification of the service.
 In order to obtain a more general framework, it would be interesting to investigate the control problem for modal specifications in the different setting where the controller's view of the system is not directly related with the interactive user's view.
 In the context of computer security, modal specifications could also serve to express additional availability constraints.
-For that reason, it would be interesting to define a common extension of this work and the one in [2] and then to consider a wide range of security properties mixing integrity constraints given by safety properties, confidentiality properties given by opacity predicates and availability properties given by modal specifications.
+For that reason, it would be interesting to define a common extension of this work and the one in [3] and then to consider a wide range of security properties mixing integrity constraints given by safety properties, confidentiality properties given by opacity predicates and availability properties given by modal specifications.
 Modal specifications are a simple but powerful description of the functional service that a user expects from an implementation.
 Among the set of controlled systems satisfying the specification, some implementations may be preferred to others because, e.g., the average elapsed time between the requests and the answers is shorter.
 It would be interesting to add quantitative criteria to help a selection among the non necessarily maximally permissive solutions of the control problem for modal specifications.